-Certain of our executive officers and directors, and members of the investment committee of our investment adviser serve or may serve as officers, directors or principals of other entities and affiliates of our adviser and investment funds managed by our affiliates.
+Our executive officers and directors, and the partners and investment committee of our investment adviser, Ares Capital Management, serve or may serve as officers, directors or principals of other entities and affiliates of our adviser and investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders or that may require them to devote time to services for other entities, which could interfere with the time available to provide services to us.
 For example, Messrs.
-Ressler, Rosenthal, Kissick and Sachs each are and, following this offering, will continue to be, founding members of Ares with significant responsibilities for other Ares funds.
+Ressler, Rosenthal, Kissick and Sachs each are and, following this offering, will continue to be, founding partners of Ares with significant responsibilities for other Ares funds.
 Mr. Ressler and Mr. Rosenthal are required to devote a substantial majority of their business time, and Mr. Kissick is required to devote a majority of his business time, to the affairs of ACOF.
 Ares believes that the efforts of Messrs.
 Ressler, Rosenthal and Kissick relative to Ares Capital and ACOF will be synergistic with and beneficial to the affairs of each of Ares Capital and ACOF.

-Although other Ares funds generally will have different primary investment objectives than Ares Capital, they may from time to time invest in asset classes similar to those targeted by Ares Capital.
-Ares Capital Management will endeavor to allocate investment opportunities in a fair and equitable manner, and in any event consistent with any fiduciary duties owed to Ares Capital.
-Nevertheless, it is possible that we may not be given the opportunity to participate in certain investments made by investment funds managed by investment managers affiliated with Ares Capital Management.
+Moreover, we note that, other Ares funds have, and may from time to time in the future have, overlapping investment objectives with those of Ares Capital and accordingly invest in, whether principally or secondarily, asset classes similar to those targeted by Ares Capital.
+As a result, the partners of Ares Capital Management will face conflicts in the allocation of investment opportunities to other Ares funds.
+Although Ares Capital Management will endeavor to allocate investment opportunities in a fair and equitable manner, it is possible that we may not be given the opportunity to participate in certain investments made by investment funds managed by investment managers affiliated with Ares Capital Management.
+When the partners of Ares Capital Management identify an investment, they will be forced to choose which investment fund should make the investment.

 As a result of regulatory restrictions, we are not permitted to invest in any portfolio company in which Ares or any affiliate currently has an investment.
 However, we intend to apply for an exemptive order from the SEC that would permit us, subject to certain terms and conditions, to co-invest with the funds managed by Ares.
-Assuming receipt of a favorable exemptive order from the SEC, we anticipate that, subject to certain terms and conditions, Ares funds (other than ACOF) may invest in the same portfolio companies as the Company due to similarities in certain of their investment strategies.
+Assuming receipt of a favorable exemptive order from the SEC, we anticipate that, subject to certain terms and conditions, Ares funds may invest in the same portfolio companies as the Company due to similarities in certain of their investment strategies.
+Existing agreements of other Ares funds may currently or in the future impose certain limitations on our ability to co-invest with such funds.
+However, given the investment objectives of the Company, we do not believe that any such limitations will be material to our business.

-We will pay management and incentive fees to Ares Capital Management, and will reimburse Ares Capital Management for certain expenses it incurs.
+In the course of our investing activities, we will pay management and incentive fees to Ares Capital Management, and will reimburse Ares Capital Management for certain expenses it incurs.
 As a result, investors in our common stock will invest on a "gross" basis and receive distributions on a "net" basis after expenses, resulting in, among other things, a lower rate of return than one might achieve through direct investments.
+As a result of this arrangement, there may be times when the management team of Ares Capital Management has interests that differ from those of our stockholders, giving rise to a conflict.